loChris/Movie-Spoiler-Revealer/README.md

-# Movie Spoiler Revealer
+Movie spoiler revealer made with jquery

- simple hide-show done with jquery
+This project was done at treehouse